abhishekpingale22/jenkins-sample/jenkins-D1.md

 - Try to access the Jenkins dashboard with a newly added user who has no rights, and we will find the authorization error.

 ### Role-Based-Authorization Strategy
-- Add plugin from available tab in Plugins Manager
+- Add plugin from available tab in Plugins Manager.
-- Select the Role Based Strategy
+- Select the `Role Based Strategy`
 - Manage Jenkins > Manage and Assign Roles > Assign read only roles to a user in jenkins
 - create a role with "manage Role" , select Read Permissions
-- Assign a role to another user
+- Assign a role to another user.

-### Audit Trail Plugin – an overview and usage
+### Audit Trail Plugin
 - Manage Jenkins > Manage Plugins > Install the `Audit Trail` Plugin.
 - Go to Manage Jenkins > Configure Systems > Audit Trail > Add Logger > Select Log
 - Provide the Log Location as `/var/log/jenkins/audit-%g.log`, provide Log File Size as `50` and Log File Count `10`.